blaskocode/FinSight-AI/memory-bank/activeContext.md

   - Updated `process-task-list.mdc` to explicitly exclude `finsight-ai_tasks.md`
   - Clarified that `process-task-list.mdc` only applies to task lists in `/tasks/` directory
   - Main project task list (`finsight-ai_tasks.md`) is governed by `project-workflow.mdc` for sequential execution
+  - Added `file-length-limit.mdc`: Enforces 750-line maximum for all application files (non-negotiable)
+    - Files must be intelligently split by function when approaching/exceeding limit
+    - All related files must be checked and refactored after splitting
+- **PR-3 Complete**: Synthetic data generator implemented
+  - Created comprehensive generator with persona-specific behaviors
+  - Generated 5 users (one per persona) with 3 months of transaction history
+  - High Utilization user verified with 65% utilization, interest charges, minimum payments
+  - All data successfully seeded into database

 ## Active Decisions & Considerations